 Cornel West talks government shutdown, Black Lives Matter, Kanye at Cal Poly fireside chat

 Cal Poly community members filled the Performing Arts Center Pavilion Wednesday evening to listen to activist, philosopher and author Cornel West in a moderated question-and-answer-style “fireside chat.”
-West discussed hard-hitting […]
+West discussed hard-hitting topics ranging from the government shutdown to sustainability, as well as light-hearted subjects like rap and soul music and social media.
+Social movements like Black […]

 New details: Sigma Pi suspended after making recruits strap suitcases to their legs, providing alcohol to pledges and minors

-The Sigma Pi fraternity has been suspended until June 15, 2019 and placed on social probation until Spring 2020 for violation of health and safety code, violation of alcohol use, […]
+The Sigma Pi fraternity has been suspended until June 15, 2019 and placed on social probation until Spring 2020 for violation of health and safety code, violation of alcohol use, violations of law and violation of hazing and conspiracy to haze.
+The suspension is effective immediately, as of Monday, Jan.
+14, according to Cal Poly […]

 The pain, patience and redemption of Khaleel Jenkins